*On the occasion of his birthday.

 "But it wasn’t just that she reminded me of my mother … ba-dump-bump, that she was beautiful, or that she believed I could be something more than the son of Prescott Sheldon Bush.
 It was that she believed in my ability the make the right decisions, until Desert Storm I suppose, well, and that whole Jennifer Fitzgerald mess, but otherwise, she was right there, always, forthright and supportive

 "She loved me, and when you have love, anything is possible, even when you lose your way during the long night and are held captive by extremists, be they religious, political, or economic.

 "Can I get a ‘hell, no’ for V-O-O-D-O-O economics anybody?
 I knew I could."

-As the universe inexplicably continues to chug along despite, or is it in spite, of the current state of the world, I'm really honored to support efforts to bring Dancing with Langston by Sharyn Skeeter out into the wider world.
-To further quote her recent piece in Monkeybicycle:
+As the universe inexplicably continues to chug along despite, or is it in spite, of the current state of the world, I'm really honored to support efforts to bring Walking With the Ineffable: A Spiritual Memoir (with Cats) by Stephani Nur Colby out into the wider world.
+To further quote her recent piece in Past Ten:

-And what could be more interesting than all of that?
+And what could be more moving than all of that?

 Nothing I can think of.

-Please let me know if you have any questions and/or are interested in reviewing the book, interviewing the author, writing think pieces or generally engaging in the hype we're looking to generate for this most compelling of books.
-For much more on all things Dancing with Langston please do go here.
+Please let me know if you have any questions and/or are interested in reviewing Walking With the Ineffable, interviewing the author, writing think pieces or generally engaging in the hype we're looking to generate for this most compelling of books.
+For much more on all things Walking With the Ineffable please do go here.

-I am happy to let you know that there is new episode of This Podcast Will Change Your Life and it stars the Melissa Duclos.
+I am happy to let you know that there is new episode of This Podcast Will Change Your Life and it stars the Jeremy T. Wilson.